 When uncertainty is high and the risks to our objectives more balanced, we need to practice gradualism.
 To resist the desire to be certain.
 To react to not knowing with curiosity.
-And to adhere to the idea that patience, measured adjustments, and continual reassessment make for better outcomes (Brainard 1967; Sack and Wieland 2000; Bernanke 2004, 2007; and Barlevy 2009).
-Practicing gradualism means having the confidence to say that we don't yet know.
+And to adhere to the idea that patience, measured adjustments, and continual reassessment make

+&lt;sup>6 Bernanke (2004).